 “All this was done that it might be fulfilled which was spoken by the Lord through the prophet saying:

 ‘Behold, the virgin shall be with child, and bear a Son, and they shall call His name Immanuel, which is translated ‘God with us’” (Mt.
 1:23; cf. Isa.
 7:14).

 On the night of Jesus’ nativity, angels appeared to shepherds in the fields near Bethlehem.
 Acting as herald for the fulfillment of prophecy, an angel announced,

 “For there is born to you this day in the city of David a Savior, who is Christ the Lord” (Lk.
 2:11).

-Taking the infant, Jesus, in his arms, he rejoiced,
+Taking the infant, Jesus, in his arms, Simeon declared,

 “Lord, now You are letting Your servant depart in peace . . . for my eyes have seen Your salvation” (Lk.
 2:29).

-Set your heart and mind on the focal point of the message of Christmas.
-Then, take the initiative to demonstrate the reality of hope to those you encounter during this Christmas season with an attitude of good cheer and benevolence!!
+Set your heart and mind on the Child that is at the focal point of Christmas.
+Then, take the initiative to demonstrate the reality of hope to those you encounter during this Christmas season with an attitude of good cheer and benevolence!

 1) Walking to Church (c.
 1853).
 By George Henry Durrie (1820–1863) [PD-US, PD-Art], via Wikimedia Commons – Enhancement: MKM Portfolios

 2) La Présentation de Jésus au Temple, (circa.
 1886-1894).
 By Jacques Joseph Tissot (1836-1902) [No known restrictions; Public domain], via Brooklyn Museum – Enhancement: MKM Portfolios